fyodorvi/jspm-bundle-watch/README.md

 ```
 ## Unit tests bundle approach described
 The idea is simple: JSPM Watch bundles every spec file *and* app files into single giant file which should be consumed by test runner.
 Otherwise it make take enormous amout of time to load all dependencies with karma-jspm, which makes tdd impossibly painfull.
 Since your project *should be* fully covered by tests, build time should be marginally the same for `watcher.start({ testsOnly: true })` and  `watcher.start()` since internally JSPM Watch uses single instance of SystemJS Builder, so cache is shared.

+## Change log

+### 0.1.9
+- JSPM is a peerDependency now, no need to pass it as a constructor option
+- Fixed JSPM config changes handling

+### 0.1.0
+- Initial commit

 ## License
 MIT